isapms/in-memory-storage/README.md

 # in-memory-storage

-> K/V REPL with nested transactions
+> Command line REPL to manage a simple in-memory key/value storage system.
+> This system allows nested transactions.
+A transaction can then be committed or aborted.

 ## The shell accepts the following commands: